Enumeration of cyclic permutations in vector grid classes: Cycles in length 3 vector grid classes

-In this section we discuss the equivalence classes of the cyclic permutations in the $3 \times 1$ grid classes.
-Recall two classes are c-Wilf-equivalent if the sets of cyclic permutations in each class are equinumerous and we say two classes are weakly c-Wilf-equivalent if they are equinumerous when $n\not\equiv 2 \bmod 4$.
+In this section, we discuss the equivalence classes of the cyclic permutations in the length 3 vector grid classes.
+Recall two classes are cyc-Wilf-equivalent if the sets of cyclic permutations in each class are equinumerous, and we say two classes are weakly cyc-Wilf-equivalent if they are equinumerous when $n\not\equiv 2 \!\pmod 4$.